BYU-ITCSA/RaspberryPi-Contest/README.md

 ## Whats in it for me?
 Money!
 And the joy of learning of course. 😉

-Projects will be judged by BYU professors and industry professionals.
+Projects will be judged by BYU professors, alumni, and industry professionals.
 The top 3 projects will recieve prizes.

 1st Place - $500